MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

    [![Visual Studio solution creation](media/quick-app-initialization-cpp/create-vs-solution.png)](media/quick-app-initialization-cpp/create-vs-solution.png#lightbox)

 2. Configure the include and library directory paths in your project settings.
-These were downloaded/unzipped as part of the [MIP SDK setup and configuration](setup-configure-mip.md#configure-your-client-workstation) prerequisite:
+These directories were established as part of the [MIP SDK setup and configuration](setup-configure-mip.md#configure-your-client-workstation) prerequisite:
    - In the **Solution Explorer**, right click on the project node, and select **Properties**.
    - On the **Property Pages** dialog, under **Configuration Properties**, select the **VC++ Directories** node.
    - Select the **Include Directories** row, click the drop-down on the right side then **<Edit...>**, enter the path(s) to the SDK include subdirectories in the top field, and click **OK**.
 Specify the `\include` subdirectories (but no deeper), within the directory where you installed the SDK.